- 10 great films set in Beijing

 Hong Kong, 1962: journalist Chow Mo-wan (Tony Leung) rents a room in an apartment building and develops a friendship with his neighbour, Su Li-zhen (Maggie Cheung), who undertakes secretarial duties for a shipping company.
 Both have spouses who often work overtime or travel for career purposes, and they eventually come to the conclusion that their partners have been seeing one another.
 Wondering how this affair might have begun, Chow and Su spend more time together over meals at the western-style Goldfinch Restaurant, although they incur the suspicion of their fellow residents.

-Exquisitely shot by Christopher Doyle and Ping Bin Lee, In the Mood for Love is a heartbreaking meditation on romance that unfolds in the manner of fragmented memory, offering tantalising glimpses of repressed passion with the passage of time suggested by the changing colors of Su’s stunning yet restrictive dresses.
+Exquisitely shot by Christopher Doyle and Ping Bin Lee, In the Mood for Love is a heartbreaking meditation on romance that unfolds in the manner of fragmented memory, offering tantalising glimpses of repressed passion with the passage of time suggested by the changing colours of Su’s stunning yet restrictive dresses.
 The conservative climate of 1960s Hong Kong is skillfully conveyed through camerawork that seems to be spying on its central almost-couple, often observing them from a distance or framing them in claustrophobic domestic spaces.
 Recreating the era necessitated a trip to Bangkok, where Wong filmed many of the outdoor scenes in the city’s less modernised areas.

 Infernal Affairs (2002)